hyperoslo/cellular/README.md

 ```

 You can also use Sidekiq to send texts, which is great if you're in a Rails app
-and is concerned that it might time out or something.
+and are concerned that it might time out or something.
 Actually, if you have
 Sidekiq at your disposal, it's a great idea anyway!
 To use it, just call
 `deliver_later` instead of `deliver` on the SMS object: